Japanese cruiser Chikuma (1938): Early stages of the Pacific War

 On 16 December, CruDiv 8 was ordered to assist in the second attempted invasion of Wake Island.
 Anti-aircraft fire damaged the scout plane from Chikuma, which was forced to ditch, but the crew was rescued.
 After the fall of Wake Island, CruDiv 8 returned to Kure.

 On 14 January 1942, CruDiv 8 was based out of Truk in the Caroline Islands, and covered the landings of Japanese troops at Rabaul, New Britain and attacks on Lae and Salamaua, New Guinea.
 On 24 January Chikuma's floatplanes attacked the Admiralty Islands.

 After the air raid on Kwajalein on 1 February by Vice Admiral William Halsey, Jr's aircraft carrier USS Enterprise, Chikuma departed Truk with the Carrier Striking Force in an unsuccessful pursuit.
-Chikuma and Tone later participated in the Raid on Port Darwin, Australia on 19 February, sinking 11 ships.
+Chikuma and Tone later escorted carriers during the Raid on Port Darwin, Australia on 19 February, which sank 11 ships to air attacks.
 From 25 February 1942, Chikuma was involved in supporting the Japanese invasion of Java.